phuc-nt/slack-browser-mcp-server/INSTALL.md

 ## 🎉 Installation Complete!

 Your Slack MCP Server is now ready with **11 production tools** and **100% test success rate**.

 **What you can do now:**

-- Ask Claude to search your Slack messages with advanced operators
+- Ask your AI assistant to search your Slack messages with advanced operators
 - Collect thread discussions from specific time periods
-- Post messages and manage conversations directly from Claude
+- Post messages and manage conversations directly from your AI client
 - Get comprehensive workspace data and analytics

 **Need help?** Check the troubleshooting section or visit our [GitHub repository](https://github.com/phuc-nt/slack-browser-mcp-server) for support.

-**Ready to explore?** Start with simple commands like *"List all channels in my workspace"* or *"Search for messages about 'project' from last week"*.
+**Ready to explore?** Start with simple commands like _"List all channels in my workspace"_ or _"Search for messages about 'project' from last week"_.

 ---